UCLA Travel Study

 On Location

 Students will stay in a student dormitory or kollegium in Copenhagen, arranged by DIS Study Abroad.
 Rooms are 2-4 person occupancy, with shared bathroom, kitchen, living room and laundry facilities.
-Students will also study at DIS study facilities.

 UCLA Travel Study reserves the right to change housing & study locations.
 Should this be necessary, we will arrange comparable facilities elsewhere.